 Fish Emulsion – Is an organic fertilizer used by farmers and organic gardeners around the world.
 It is made from fish and fish parts.
 It is high in nitrogen with an analysis of about 4-1-1.
 Nitrogen makes plants get greener and grow faster.

 Manure – from landfills or farms is not recommended as a fertilizer unless you are well versed on how it should be applied.
 Too much can burn your plants.
-It is a lot safer to purchase store bought manure as the makers of bagged manure will calibrate the right amount of nitrogen.
-Manure is high in nitrogen the first number!
+It is a lot safer to purchase store-bought manure as the makers of bagged manure will calibrate the right amount of nitrogen, phosphorus, and potash.

-Corn Gluten – is also high in nitrogen and as the name suggest it comes from corn oil.
-Can be used in vegetable gardens and perfect for nice green lawns.
+Corn Gluten – is also high in nitrogen and as the name suggests it comes from corn oil.
+It can be used in vegetable gardens and perfect for nice green lawns.
 Another added benefit from this organic fertilizer is that the corn oil will help prevent weed seeds and other wanted seeds from germinating.

 Most gardening stores will have these products at hand.
 Ask for the “organic gardening products section” section as they are usually placed in a different area of the store.